 But why did our judicial system let us down?
 The laws we have are a function of political pressure we give to our politicians.
 Why do we allow people with nine drunk driving convictions to stay out of jail?
 Maryland law let us down more than the judicial system in this case.

-How many people in Maryland do you think have more than three drunk driving convictions?
+How many people in Maryland do you think have over three drunk driving convictions?
 Take a guess.
 I’ll provide the answer after the jump to give you a chance to think about it.

 What did you guess?
 Dan Rodericks reported what I believe is an incredible statistic: 25,120 Marylanders had three or more convictions for driving while intoxicated as of April 2008.